Kousay-Jebir/eCommerceApp/README.md

 I would like to express my sincere apologies for the presence of duplicated code in this project.
 Unfortunately, due to time constraints, I wasn't able to dedicate as much effort as I would have liked to refactor and write the cleanest code possible.

 Throughout the development process, I made a conscious effort to apply object-oriented programming (OOP) principles and devise my own design solutions without relying on external resources, such as AI.
-I understand the importance of clean and modular code, and I assure you that I have done my best to maintain a logical structure and adhere to OOP principles.

-I appreciate your understanding and valuable feedback on ways to improve code quality.
+I understand the importance of clean and modular code, and I assure you that I have done my best to maintain a logical structure and adhere to OOP principles. for simplicity reasons , i didn't include Exception and error handling throught the application I appreciate your understanding and valuable feedback on ways to improve code quality.
 Thank you for your guidance and support.

 Sincerely,